gardner-lab/multi-channel-tweetynet/README.md

 ## Usage

 To get started, clone this repository.
-There are five fundamental pieces of source code found in ```main/src/``` and corresponding parameter specifications found in ```main/parameters/```.
+There are five fundamental pieces of source code found in ```main/src/``` and corresponding parameter specifications found in ```main/parameters/```. **If possible, we highly recommend training the network on a CUDA enabled machine**.
 Broadly speaking, the workflow to use this software from scratch is as follows:

 1. Collect the dataset from [[2]](#2)
 2. Install dependencies.
 We recommend a conda based virtual environment.
 From `pip` you will need the following: `evfuncs`.
 From `conda` you will need `pytorch` and `torchvision`.
 If you are working on a machine with CUDA you will need to install additional software to properly leverage your compute.